-He has appeared on NPR, Hoosier TV’s “Who’s Laughing Now?” and Brew Tube Comedy, and won the 2011 Bob and Tom Comedy All Star Contest and the 2013 Bloomington Comedy Contest.
+He has appeared on NPR, SiriusXM, Hoosier TV’s “Who’s Laughing Now?”, Putty: a live arts talk show, and Brew Tube Comedy, and won the 2011 Bob and Tom Comedy All Star Contest and the 2013 Bloomington Comedy Contest.
 He was selected as a featured performer for the Limestone, Arch City, Super Dope, and Let's Fest comedy festivals and Cincinnati's Brew Ha Ha.
 Jon has appeared on a variety of podcasts, including History Bluffs, Two Gregs One Podcast, Strangers on this Road, Stand By Your Band, and Who's Drinking What?

 In 2017, he released two EPs—“Live at the Comedy Attic” (Flannelgraph Records) and “I Made a Wish” (Let’s Pretend Records).

 In addition, Jon's between-marriage dating experiences (and the notes he kept about those experiences) were part of the inspiration for the independent film “All the Others Were Practice.”